adamwan-nexplore/guidebook-nxp-hk/README.md

 ## How we hire

-You know how to evaluate candidates applying to engineering positions.
+You know how to evaluate candidates applying for engineering roles.

 - [Job Openings](https://hk.jobsdb.com/hk/search-jobs/nexplore/1)
 - [The Process](https://github.com/adamwan-nexplore/guidebook-nxp-hk/blob/main/how-we-hire/hiring-engineers.md)